 Introduction

-Our laboratory studies how the cerebral cortex encodes and processes sensory information, and how the brain learns and adapts to patterns in the sensory world.
+Our laboratory studies the function of the cerebral cortex, including how the cortex encodes and processes sensory information, and how it learns and adapts to patterns in the sensory world.
 We focus on the rodent’s primary somatosensory (S1) cortex, which is a major model system for studying cortical function.
 S1 cortex processes information from the facial whiskers, which serve as active tactile (touch) detectors analogous to human fingertips.
 We study how the whisker system extracts tactile information from the world, and how this information is dynamically encoded and processed by S1 circuits.
 We also study how S1 neurons and circuits are altered by recent sensory experience in order to store sensory information and optimize S1 processing according to behavioral needs.

 Our goal is to understand basic principles of cortical information processing, information storage and learning, from the synapse to circuit to systems levels.
 Results from our studies will provide much-needed basic knowledge about brain function, and will enable better understanding of common disorders of cortical function and plasticity, including epilepsy, autism, Alzheimer’s disease, learning disability, and mental retardation.